Free CISI UK RPI Practice Questions: FCA Conduct, Fair Treatment, and Client Assets

 How to use this topic drill

 Use this page to isolate FCA Conduct, Fair Treatment, and Client Assets for CISI UK RPI.
-Work through the 10 questions first, then review the explanations and return to mixed practice in Securities Prep.
+Work through the 10 questions first, then review the explanations and return to mixed practice in Finance Prep.

 PassWhat to doWhat to record